EEN421/EEN421.github.io/_posts/2026-08-18-AI-Sovereignty-on-a-Raspberry-Pi.md

 I would not port-forward `11434` through my router and expose Ollama directly to the Internet.
 Ollama has no authentication.
 No TLS.
 No rate limiting.
 If you expose it raw, anyone who finds the port can use your model, abuse your hardware, and read every prompt and response in transit.

-I don't need to; if I want to use this thing remotely, I already have a much better architectural pattern:
+I don't need to because if I want to use this thing remotely, I already have a much better architectural pattern:

 ```text
 Phone